Drizin/CodegenCS/README.md

 ## Subtemplates (aka "partials")

-In a programmatic method it's pretty obvious that you can just invoke other methods to break down a template into smaller (and more organized blocks), but when you have a markup-based block (i.e. a large string) it's not so obvious how you can include a "subtemplate":
+In a programmatic method we obviously can just invoke other methods to break down a template into smaller (and more organized blocks), but when you have a markup-based block (i.e. a large string) it's not so obvious how you can include a "subtemplate":

 In regular C# string interpolation we can only interpolate types that can be directly converted to string (`string`, `FormattableString`, `int`, `DateTime`, etc.), but in our magic TextWriter allows interpolating many other types including delegates (methods) so it's very easy to "embed" a subtemplate (a different method) right within an interpolated string.